ricardocolindres/django-xgboost-loan-predictor/README.md

 # Run Django server
 python manage.py runserver
 ```
 10. Log in into the administrator account using the super user you just created.
-Finally, create a group for credit agents and permissions to modify and create all the loans and risk assessments tables.
+Finally, create a group for credit agents with permissions to modify and create all the loans and risk assessments tables.
 You are all set!

 # The Application
 ![model_diagram](https://github.com/ricardocolindres/django-xgboost-loan-predictor/assets/83890387/72ade4ba-fa26-483c-8331-d448d43668bf)